 Emu Park township has a low index of relative socio-economic development.
 Our student body is vast in performance with low to high achievement.
-Our school is growing very quickly and classroom space continues to be complex.
+Our school is growing very quickly procedures regularly updated to cater for the growth.
 Our students are generally well mannered and keen to learn.